designbyadrian/burger-time/README.md

 ==========
 > X Burger House company order list

-If you wish to contribute to this project, see list of 'issues' - features that could be implemented.
-Add a feature request, or add it yourself!
+If you wish to contribute to this project, see list of 'issues'.
+Add or comment on a feature request, or fork the burger yourself!